caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 .. todo:: Update for Qt & qwt supported now

-Since version 3.1.4 of caQtDM a new build and installation procedure working for several linux platforms are available.
+Since version 3.1.4 of caQtDM a new build and installation procedure working for several linux platforms is available.

 First you will have to unpack the tar archive, which will create the necessary directories and files.
-In the upper directory you will find the necessary procedures to build the package, run it locally without installing, and also an installation procedure.
+In the upper directory you will find the necessary procedures to build the package, to install it, and to run it locally without installing.

-#. you will have to install Qt-4.8 and qwt-6 when they are not already
+#. you will have to install Qt-4.8 and qwt-6 if they are not already
    installed.
 On modern systems Qt4 should already be installed, but the qt4-designer not necessarily and you should install it (eventually with sudo apt-get install qt4-designer). qwt is normally not installed and you should install this too.
 #. you will have to install EPICS (base)
 #. all the environment variables used for the installation will be
    defined in the script ``caQtDM_Env``.
-When some of the variables are already defined in your environment, the script will use them, otherwise they will be defined.
+If some of the variables are already defined in your environment the script will use them, otherwise they will be defined.
 It is up to you to edit this file and adapt the variables to your environment.
-#. the script ``caQtDM_BuildAll`` will build you the package now into the
+#. the script ``caQtDM_BuildAll`` will now build you the package into the
    directory ``./caQtDM_Binaries``.
-You should obtain there ``adl2ui``, ``caQtDM``, ``libqtcontrols.so`` and ``libcaQtDM_Lib.so`` as well as a ``designer`` directory containing 3 files ``libqtcontrols*_plugin.so``. if you encounter a problem when building due to some environment variable problem or while not everything was installed before, you may correct your problem and run the script again.
-In case you want to cleanup you use the script ``caQtDM_CleanAll``, which will also delete the resulting binaries.
+There, you should obtain ``adl2ui``, ``caQtDM``, ``libqtcontrols.so`` and ``libcaQtDM_Lib.so`` as well as a ``designer`` directory containing 3 files ``libqtcontrols*_plugin.so``. if you encounter a problem when building due to some environment variable problem or because not everything was installed before, you may correct your problem and run the script again.
+In case you want to clean up you use the script ``caQtDM_CleanAll`` which will also delete the resulting binaries.
 #. you may try to install the package: the package should normally be
    installed in the EPICS extensions and the environment variables are pointing to them.
-#. running ``caQtDM``: when the package has been successfully build into the
+#. running ``caQtDM``: when the package has been successfully built into the
-   directory ``./caQtDM_Binaries``, you can start ``caQtDM`` by using the script ``startDM_Local`` and the qt4-designer by the script ``qtdesigner`` (all located in the main directory where you expanded the tar file).
+   directory ``./caQtDM_Binaries``, you can start ``caQtDM`` by using the script ``startDM_Local``.
+To start the qt4-designer use the script ``qtdesigner`` (all located in the main directory where you expanded the tar file).
 These scripts will set some important environment variables in order to set the path, the plugin_path and to point to the test directory provided with the package (``./caQtDM_Tests``).
-In this directory also the stylesheets are located to be used for a nice rendering.
+In this directory are also the stylesheets located to be used for a nice rendering.
 You may call the ``test.ui`` file with the above mentioned scripts.
 In order to test the display some EPICS channels have to be defined.
-This can be done by running a softIoc shell called with run-epics also provided in the test directory.
+This can be done by running a softIoc shell called with run-epics, which is also provided in the test directory.
-#. in case you have qwt 6.1 you will have to use in
+#. in case you have qwt 6.1 you will have to use the file qwt_thermo_marker_61
-   caQtDM_QtControls/src the files qwt_thermo_marker_61.
-   (*instead of qwt_thermo_marker*)
+   in caQtDM_QtControls/src instead of qwt_thermo_marker.
-#. in case you already use Qt5.1 with qwt6.1 the building should also be
+#. in case you already use Qt5.1 with qwt6.1 the build process should also be
    straight forward.
 #.
 Instructions for compiling caQtDM on Windows Requirements: